JeschkeLab/DeerLab/docsrc/source/beginners_guide.rst

 --------

 Summarizing, this would be an example script to load experimental data, pre-process the signal, and fit a 4-pulse DEER model with a non-parametric distance distribution:  ::

+    import numpy as np
+    import deerlab as dl

     # Data import
     filepath = '/home/experiments/DEERexperiment.DTA'  # file path